cossacklabs/acra-engineering-demo/README.md

 ---

+# Example 10.
+Search in encrypted data

+Learn how to use [searchable encryption](https://docs.cossacklabs.com/acra/security-controls/searchable-encryption/) and search through encrypted data without decryption.

+Coming soon.

+---

 # Further steps

 Let us know if you have any questions by dropping an email to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).

-1. [Acra features](https://cossacklabs.com/acra/) – check full features set and available licenses.
+1. [Acra website](https://cossacklabs.com/acra/) – learn about all Acra features, defense in depth, how it's better than "just TLS" and available licenses.
-2. [Acra Community Edition](https://github.com/cossacklabs/acra) – Acra Community Edition repository contains tons of examples and documentation.
+2. [Acra Community Edition](https://github.com/cossacklabs/acra) – Acra Community Edition repository.
-3. Deploy your own Acra infrastructure using [pre-defined Docker-compose files](https://github.com/cossacklabs/acra/tree/master/docker).
-4. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
-It illustrates the other features of Acra, i.e. SQL firewall, intrusion detection, database rollback, and so on.
+3. [Acra docs](https://docs.cossacklabs.com/acra/what-is-acra/) – all Acra docs and guides.

 # Need help?

 Need help in configuring Acra?
-Our support is available for [Acra Pro and Acra Enterprise versions](https://www.cossacklabs.com/acra/#pricing).
+Read more about [support options and Acra Enterprise Edition](https://www.cossacklabs.com/acra/#pricing).